seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 to be hacking on different parts of the program at the same time.

-This implementation would prevent each of the passes from having to implement multithreaded constructs, requiring only the LLVM core to have locking in a few places (for global resources).
+This implementation would prevent each of the passes from having to implement multithreaded constructs, requiring only the LLVM37 core to have locking in a few places (for global resources).
 Although this is a simple extension, we simply haven't had time (or multiprocessor machines, thus a reason) to implement this.
-Despite that, we have kept the LLVM passes SMP ready, and you should too.
+Despite that, we have kept the LLVM37 passes SMP ready, and you should too.